Sports Coach Logo Sports Coach Training Principles Fitness Components

 Marcus Trescothick

 The former England cricketer has experienced severe mental health problems, including anxiety and depression.
-He even left the team to focus on working out his problems, but he is now opened up about what he experienced.
-"I was cooped up in bed for the best part of a week, and it got progressively worse to the point where I thought I had got to get out of here and sort out what is happening to me."
+He even left the team to focus on working out his problems, but he is now opening up about what he experienced.
+"I was cooped up in bed for the best part of a week, and it got progressively worse to the point where I thought I had got to get out of here and sort out what was happening to me."

 Andy Goram